 Best time to visit Antarctica

 The best time to visit Antarctica is during the Antarctic summer which runs from November to March this will bring plenty of wildlife opportunities and the most sunlight.
 The first cruises tend to reach Antarctica around the end of October when the ice is beginning to open up on glaciers to allow ships through.
 The warmest month in Antarctica is January with temperatures reaching up to 0 degrees.

 How much does it cost to visit Antarctica?

-This can really depending on which company you re visiting with but the average cost to visit Antarctica is $10,000.
-However, more and more economical cruise options are becoming available and prices begin around $5000 per person.
+This can really depend on which company you’re visiting with but the average cost to visit Antarctica is $10,000.
+However, more and more economical cruise options are becoming available and prices begin at around $5000 per person.